VLC automatically resizes according to the video resolution. If you don’t like this, here’s how to stop VLC from resizing automatically.

-VLC is one of the best media player out there for Windows.
-In fact, I don’t think there is anything else that can outperform VLC when it comes to file format support and media playback.
+VLC is one of the best media players out there for Windows.
+In fact, I don’t think there is any other Windows application that can outperform VLC when it comes to file format support and media playback.
 I almost regularly use the VLC media player to play songs, videos, movies, etc.

-Prevent VLC from Resizing Automatically for Every Video
+Prevent VLC from Resizing Automatically

 1. First, search for VLC in the start menu and open it.
 You can also open any media file with the VLC media player.